The highest village on Exmoor, Wheddon Cross is in the heart of the National Park

 Visitors to Exmoor will find a range of good places to stay in the village itself and nearby, with accommodation including bed and breakfasts, guest houses and self-catering cottages.

-- In a great location for exploring all areas of Exmoor – an ideal place to stay
+- In a great location for exploring all areas of Exmoor – an ideal place to stay, with lots of accomodation available

 - Excellent circular and linear walks and cycle rides from the village